exophs/status/README.md

 3. Then you gotta change the "const DISCORD_USER_ID = "YOUR DISCORD ID HERE";".

+4. You can also change the mp3 song links at line 345.

-4. Then you're done, just host on any domain and its working, you can change the code to anything you'd like just reference back to me and this project.
+5. Then you're done, just host on any domain and its working, you can change the code to anything you'd like just reference back to me and this project.